 The admission process serves as the gateway to education, influencing the accessibility and inclusivity of learning environments, particularly for Learners with Special Educational Needs (LSEN).
 Before inclusive education gained momentum, traditional admission procedures were often rigid, with standardized enrollment forms and assessment protocols that failed to accommodate children with diverse needs.
 These practices often led to the marginalization or outright exclusion of LSEN from mainstream education, reinforcing systemic barriers rooted in policy, culture, and practice.

+Source?

-With the advent of inclusive education—now a global priority highlighted by the United Nations Sustainable Development Goal 4 (SDG 4)—the importance of rethinking school admission practices has intensified.
+With the advent of inclusive education—now a global priority highlighted by the United Nations Sustainable Development Goal 4 (SDG 4) citation?—the importance of rethinking school admission practices has intensified.
 Inclusive education asserts that every child, regardless of physical, cognitive, or socio-emotional differences, has a right to quality education within the same learning environment.
 However, inclusion begins not in the classroom but at the point of entry—during admission.
-For LSEN, this process must be both equitable and accommodating, ensuring a seamless transition into school life supported by responsive practices and policies
+For LSEN, this process must be both equitable and accommodating, ensuring a seamless transition into school life supported by responsive practices and policies.
+Show evidence of your strong assertion.

 Globally, research continues to reveal that while inclusive education policies have been introduced in many countries, implementation remains inconsistent—particularly during admission.
 Across Southeast Asia, nations like Indonesia, Malaysia, and the Philippines have adopted inclusive frameworks.
 However, many schools struggle to implement structured admission processes tailored for LSEN.
 In these settings, admission procedures often overlook the complexities of LSEN identification and placement, resulting in academic underperformance, misplacement, or exclusion.
+Citation required.

+You need to show admission pathways in Philippines, then you can discussion the shortcomings.

 In the Philippines, the passage of Republic Act No. 11650, or the Inclusive Education Act of 2022, underscores the country’s commitment to universal education.
 The law mandates that all schools adopt inclusive practices, especially at the point of admission.
 Supplementary to this is DepEd Order No. 44, s.
 2021, which outlines mechanisms to support LSEN’s participation in mainstream settings.
 Despite these legislative efforts, challenges persist at the school level.
 In cities like Taguig, where rapid urban development has led to diverse school profiles—public, private, and SPED centers—gaps in infrastructure, teacher training, and policy implementation continue to hinder inclusive admissions.
+Citation required

 Admission procedures that fail to screen, assess, or accommodate LSEN risk excluding children who require early intervention.
 Barriers such as lack of assistive technologies, poorly trained personnel, or unclear guidelines create institutional resistance and affect parental willingness to enroll children with special needs.
 Moreover, the lack of values-based education, community engagement, and collaborative decision-making further impedes the transition toward inclusive practices.
+Citation?

 This study focuses on selected elementary schools in Taguig City to explore how current admission pathways address the needs of LSEN.
 It investigates policy alignment, institutional practices, school culture, and the challenges encountered by administrators and personnel.
 The goal is to identify gaps and offer program enhancement strategies that ensure inclusive, welcoming, and effective admissions for all learners.

+1.Your variables are: admission pathways, education policies to leaners with special…for enhancement – these variables are not exhaustively discussed

+2.You did not show citations.

+3.What is the research gaps you want to fill in?

+Your discussion lacks sufficient background of the problem understudy.

+What were objectives which guided your study?

 Methodology